Dadangdut33/Speech-Translate/README.md

 | medium |   769 M    |    `medium.en`     |      `medium`      |     ~5 GB     |      ~2x       |
 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

 \* This information is also available in the app (hover over the model selection in the app and there will be a tooltip about the model info).
+Also note that when using faster-whisper, the speed will be significantly faster and the model size will be reduced depending on the usage, for more information about this please visit [faster-whisper repository](https://github.com/guillaumekln/faster-whisper)

 # Installation

 > [!IMPORTANT]
-> Make sure that you have installed [FFmpeg](https://ffmpeg.org/) and added it to the PATH environment variable.
-[See here](#requirements) for more info
+> Please take a look at the [Requirements](#requirements) first before installing.
+For more information about the usage of the app, please check the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki)

 ## From Prebuilt Binary

 1. Download the [latest release](https://github.com/Dadangdut33/Speech-Translate/releases/latest) (There are 2 versions, CPU and GPU)
 2. Install/extract the downloaded file
 3. Run the program
+4. Set the settings to your liking
-4. Enjoy!
+5. Enjoy!

 ## As A Module